adaptyvbio/egfr_competition_2/README.md

 We ran DE-STRESS on the AlphaFold structure predictions for all 400 selected designs from round 2 of the competition, both with EGFR (`destress_binder_with_egfr.csv`) and without (`destress_binder_only.csv`).

 The full glossary of metrics and descriptions is available [here](https://pragmaticproteindesign.bio.ed.ac.uk/de-stress/glossary).
 DE-STRESS can be used through [web server](https://pragmaticproteindesign.bio.ed.ac.uk/de-stress/) or through [Command Line Interface (CLI)](https://github.com/wells-wood-research/de-stress).
 The full paper is available [here](https://academic.oup.com/peds/article/doi/10.1093/protein/gzab029/6462357).

+### Neutralisation Coefficient

+In a neutralisation assay, we measure the interaction between the competitor protein (here, human EGF) and the target (EGFR), both alone (as a control) and in the presence of a binder.
+From this signal, we calculate the neutralisation coefficient, which estimates how effectively the binder prevents the competitor-target interaction.
+A neutralisation coefficient of 100% means complete inhibition, while a binder with 0% does not hinder the EGF-EGFR interaction at all.

 ## Experimental Workflow